 It is always advisable to check with your dermatologist for recommendations, especially if you have fair skin.
 But still, regardless of how dark your natural skin tone, never assume you’re immune from the sun’s harmful UVB rays.

 According to John Hopkins Medicine, “UVB rays cause a much greater risk of skin cancer than UVA.
 But UVA rays cause aging, wrinkling, and loss of elasticity.
 UVA also increases the damaging effects of UVB, including skin cancer and cataracts.”
 These are some sunscreens reputed to be the best.

 Every facet of your home requires attention.
 You keep the gutters free of debris, so the rain gets routed away from your foundation, the windows sealed to help maintain your interior’s climate, and the roof of course, leak-free.
-Understanding how to maintain your backyard pool, but conscientiously co-exist with it will give you endless days of family enjoyment.
+Understanding how to maintain your backyard pool, but conscientiously co-existing with it, will give you endless days of family enjoyment.